-The restaurant itself is a rather simple roadhouse and, at first glance, the menu is simple, too — like chicken pot pie, baked in a crock with Green Star Farms poached chicken, carrots, onions, and potatoes, all topped with buttermilk biscuit crust.
+The restaurant itself is a rather simple roadhouse and, at first glance, the changing seasonal menu is simple, too — like chicken pot pie, baked in a crock with Green Star Farms poached chicken, carrots, onions, and potatoes, all topped with buttermilk biscuit crust.

 But oh my, the flavor.
 And there are twists, too, like gnocchi made with purple potatoes, king trumpet mushrooms, young onions, Cinderella squash and fava-hemp seed pesto; or a gorgeous salad of quinoa and watercress tossed with sugar snap peas, Chiogga beets, radish, and mint in preserved lemon vinaigrette.

 Chef Ari Weiswasser used to work at big name places like the French Laundry in Yountville, and Picholine, Daniel, Gilt, and Corton in New York.
 His cozy little bistro is all about Sonoma County, though, focused around a wood-burning oven for seasonal delights like wood oven-roasted Globe artichokes finished with local olive oil, parmesan and wild arugula; blistered shishito peppers decorated with citrus and shabazi pepper; wood-fired pizza topped in mushroom conserva, tomato, cured olive, mozzarella, and oregano; and oven-roasted whole loup de mer with charred lemon and tahini.